PEI Couple wants others to know philanthropy options beyond direct cash donations.

 Charity Sheehan, Executive director for Special Olympics PEI, said "We had always hoped to get to a place of legacy giving, but with so many buckets to fill in the organization, we didn't expect it would happen in the middle of a pandemic.
 We are grateful for the MacMurdo-Smith donation and inaugural legacy gift with the transfer of shares."

 Special Olympics PEI enriches the lives of Islanders with an intellectual disabiltiy through the transformative power of sport.
 Programs are offered across the province for athletes from ages 2 to over 70, at both the community and competitive levels.

-For more information on making a legacy gift to Special Olympics PEI, contact Charity at 902-368-8919 or by email: email@example.com
+For more information on making a legacy gift to Special Olympics PEI, please contact Charity Sheehan, Executive Director, either by calling 902-368-8919 or via email at firstname.lastname@example.org.